StratifyLabs/StratifyBlog/content/device/2021-04-29-10-Cpp-Advantages-over-C-in-Embedded-Systems.md

 }
 ```

+Changing what operators (like `==`, `+`, `-`, etc) do is also referred to as overloading an operator.
+This is just one type of polymorphism in C++.
+When you re-implement a virtual method, that is another way C++ uses polymorphism.
 Polymorphism goes a long way to make code more concise and readable.
 It also means less room for mistakes (like not using `strncmp()`).

 ## 7. `constexpr`